 - Eye infections

 Psittacosis affects humans with flu-like symptoms, leading to the disease being dubbed Parrot Fever.
-It leads to severe symptoms and death.
-However, this only happens to people who are immunocompromised or elderly.
+It leads to severe symptoms and death among the immunocompromised or elderly.

 Psittacosis is rare in the U.S. due to strict laws regulating the pet trade.
-In humans, psittacosis presents itself as:
+In humans, psittacosis causes:

 - Difficulty breathing

 Polyomavirus affects parrots more than other species, especially those kept in cages.
 It’s contagious between parrots and impacts younger birds severely.
 The symptoms include:

 - Appetite loss